Comparing Stock Charts for Perspective

 According to a three-page statement on LinkedIn, no one was actually fired.
 The original message was part of “a planned effort to highlight the serious issue of workplace stress.”
 People are skeptical about whether that’s true—or whether employees had been fired, and then the company changed course.
 To me, the original message sounds false and, after all, YesMadam promotes wellness, including reduced stress.
 So the “joke” fits the brand.

 Either way, the incident doesn’t reflect well on the company.
-This may be one of those, any-press-is-good-press-situations, but I’m not so sure.
+This doesn’t seem like one of those, any-press-is-good-press-situations.
 The three-page statement is clearly promotional and includes language as though the company is considered a leader with “India’s first-ever De-Stress Leave Policy for employees.”

 A marketing consultant told BBC: